-Tasting bourbon is a lot like listening to a great song for the first time.
+Tasting bourbon is a lot like listening to a great song.
 At first, you might just hear the main melody.
-But as you listen more closely, you start to pick out the bassline, the harmony, and the subtle percussion.
-Learning how to taste bourbon is the same kind of discovery.
-It’s a process of training your senses to look past the initial “whiskey” flavor and find the underlying notes of fruit, spice, and wood.
-This guide will give you the tools to do just that, helping you appreciate the complexity and craftsmanship in every glass you pour.
+But listen closer, and you start to pick out the bassline, the harmony, and the subtle percussion.
+Learning how to taste bourbon is that same process of discovery.
+You’re training your senses to find the complex notes of fruit, spice, and wood hiding behind the initial “whiskey” flavor.
+This guide gives you the tools to do just that, helping you appreciate the incredible craftsmanship in every single glass.

 Key Takeaways